An exact sequence and triviality of Bogomolov multiplier of groups: Triviality of for groups of order

 \textbf{Proof of Theorem \ref{groupsp6}.}

-\begin{proof} It is enough to show that $\B_0(G)=0$ for $G \in \{\Phi_{15}, \Phi_{28}, \Phi_{29} \}$, follows from \cite[Theorem 1.1]{chen}.
-Moravec \cite{Mora3} proved that $\B_0(G)$ is invariant under isoclinism property of $G$, so it is enough to choose one group $G$ from each isoclinism class.
+\begin{proof} It is enough to show that $\B_0(G)=0$ for $G \in \{\Phi_{15}, \Phi_{28}, \Phi_{29} \}$, as the result then follows from \cite[Theorem 1.1]{chen}.
+Moravec \cite{Mora3} proved that $\B_0(G)$ is invariant up to isoclinism, so it is enough to choose one group $G$ from each isoclinism class.